MRSA stands for methicillin-resistant Staphylococcus aureus. It's a type of antibiotic-resistant bacteria. These are often called 'superbugs'.

 Healthy people are not usually at risk of MRSA infections.
 This includes children and pregnant women.

-Things that put you at higher risk of MRSA infection
+The following things can put you at higher risk of MRSA infection:

 Treatment of MRSA